the-turing-way/the-turing-way/Chapter_Version_Control.md

 So two files are affected, but "Add figure to version control chapter" is a single, *atomic* unit of work, so only one commit is necessary.

 To aid in making atomic commits it's good practise to specify the files to be committed, i.e. adding files to the staging area by name (`git add your_file_name`) rather than adding everything (`git add .`).
-This prevents you from unintentionally bundling different changes together, for example if you've made a change to file A while primarily working on file B you may have forgotten this when you go to commit, and with `git add .` file  would be brought along for the ride.
+This prevents you from unintentionally bundling different changes together, for example if you've made a change to file A while primarily working on file B you may have forgotten this when you go to commit, and with `git add .` file A would be brought along for the ride.

-Don't commit anything that can be regenerated from other things that were committed unless it is something might take hours to regenerate.
+Finally, don't commit anything that can be regenerated from other things that were committed unless it is something might take hours to regenerate.
 Generated files just clutter up your repository and make contain features such as timestamps that can cause annoying merge conflicts (see below).
 On a similar note you should not commit configuration files, specifically configuration files that might change from environment to environment.
 You can instruct git to ignore certain files by creating a file called `.gitignore` and including their names in it.

 ### Commit messages